Skip to content Back to top

 • A fine, pinkish or red rash with a sandpapery feel

 Contact NHS 111 or your GP if you suspect your child has scarlet fever.
-Early treatment with antibiotics is important to reduce the risk of complications.

 You can find out more on the link below.